 After the PBT, a Farmington Hills police officer may take you to the police station and use a more accurate Breathalyzer known as the DataMaster breath test (DBT).
 If you refuse this test, your license will usually be suspended for one year.
 The police can also force you to take a blood or urine test to get your BAC level if you refuse other DUI testing methods.

 You may hesitate to hire a DUI attorney because you think you have no chance of winning your OWI case in Farmington Hills.
 What you may not realize is that experienced legal teams have strategies to defend your case that could significantly reduce or dismiss your charges.

-Speaking to a Farmington Hills DUI lawyer from Schwartz Criminal Defense Firm could give you the confidence you need to fight the prosecution.
+Speaking to a Farmington Hills DUI lawyer from Schwartz Law Group could give you the confidence you need to fight the prosecution.
 If you’re ready to schedule a free consultation with our team, fill out the contact form below or call 248-930-5019.